Child Sex Offense Attorneys in Texas

 - Engage in sexual contact,

 - Engage in deviate sexual intercourse.

 In certain situations, a defense may be available to the crime you have been falsely accused of.
-It is important to first discuss the facts of your case with an experienced lawyer to determine which, if any, of the following defenses may be applicable to your particular situation:
+It is important to first discuss the facts of your case with an experienced lawyer who can determine the defenses most applicable to your case: